AN INCLUSIVE COMMUNITY

 -

 The majority in our church feel that we should not behave differently towards people in gay or lesbian relationships from those in heterosexual relationships.
+The majority also feel that we should not behave differently towards Trans and Gender diverse people than anyone else involved in the life of our church.

 -